mleggett25/Amazon_Vine_Analysis/README.md

 ## Overview of Amazon Vine Analysis

 ### Purpose
 The purpose of this analysis is to analyze Amazon reviews written by members of the paid Amazon Vine program using a dataset of musical instruments.
+The goal is to see if there is a favorable review bias from Vine members.

 ## Results